To Cut Carbon Emissions, a Movement Grows to ‘Electrify Everything’

 While outright gas bans have proved popular in California, lawmakers in Maine have taken a different tack: last year they passed a law setting a target of 100,000 heat pumps installed in the state’s homes by 2025.
 “Considering that there only about 500,000 homes in Maine, it’s the most ambitious building decarbonization policy in the U.S,” said Kresowik.
 To help meet the target, the state’s energy efficiency program recently doubled the rebates it offers for heat pumps.

-Meanwhile, large cities like Philadelphia and Washington, D.C. are coming up with transition plans for decarbonizing their municipally-owned gas utilities.
+Meanwhile, large cities like Philadelphia and Washington, D.C. are coming up with transition plans for decarbonizing their gas utilities.
 That entails exploring options for retiring gas pipelines and fully electrifying heating and water heating, and identifying the lowest-cost route to meeting carbon targets.
 “In D.C., where I live, the public service commission recognizes that you can’t do new gas hookups until we’ve planned for the gas system’s alignment with climate commitments,” said Kresowik.
 “That’s something every regulator should be doing now.”

 In California and elsewhere, policymakers are trying to ensure that low-income households and consumers aren’t left behind in the transition from gas-fueled to fully electrified houses, apartments, and businesses.